kamara-moses/Capstone-Travel-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-A weather journal application that accepts users input and display weather information from the openweathermap through making API calls for the data.
+A travel application that takes the users input and displays weather information for their destination of choice.
+The application implements a countdown to let the user know how many days they have left until their trip starts.

 ## Technologies:
 - Node.js